tgrey2024/p1-sereniteen/README.md

 The purpose of the hero section is to convey the purpose of Sereniteen and the site.
 The chosen image portrays a struggling teen feeling along and needing help, something that users of the site might be able to relate to.
 The tagline contrasts in colour and message with this image to drive home the purpose of the site, which a call to action button to "Get Help Now".
 ![Hero](https://github.com/user-attachments/assets/0102cb13-19be-4a8b-acdb-9ea292026f2f)

 ### Bootstrap Accordions
 #### Basic Facts and Types of Professional Help
 I chose to summarise the key facts in a Bootstrap Accordion above the fold.
 This gives a first-time visitor to the site a snapshot of what to expect from this site and the kind of information they would expect to find.
 The accordion contains the key questions a user might ask on the index page, and on the resources page another accordion is used to show different types of professional help users might consider getting.
 The accordion stays within its section and collapses when a new question button is chosen.

 ### Bootstrap Cards
 #### Self-Help Activities
+Cards are a great way to categorise different options and pathways for users to follow.
 Bootstrap Cards have been used to show the wide range of self-help activities and coping strategies that are available for teens to manage their anxiety and reduce stress.
 The call to action buttons on each card use the highlight orange colour and contain a positive message in the form of "Let's ..." to tell users that they are not doing this alone.
 These link to external online resources to open in a new tab.

 ### Video
 A YouTube video has been embedded in the index page in the Shared Stories section.
 This video is from a TEDxYouth talk by a teenager describing his experience of anxiety and strategies he uses to cope with anxiety.
 The video provides a richer content experience for the user, and perhaps draw strength from watching someone describe similar symptoms and overcoming their struggles.